Landauer's principle: Challenges

 The principle is widely accepted as physical law, but it has been challenged for using circular reasoning and faulty assumptions.
 Others have defended the principle, and Sagawa and Ueda (2008) and Cao and Feito (2009) have shown that Landauer's principle is a consequence of the second law of thermodynamics and the entropy reduction associated with information gain.

-On the other hand, recent advances in non-equilibrium statistical physics have established that there is not a prior relationship between logical and thermodynamic reversibility.
-It is possible that a physical process is logically reversible but thermodynamically irreversible.
-It is also possible that a physical process is logically irreversible but thermodynamically reversible.
-At best, the benefits of implementing a computation with a logically reversible system are nuanced.
+On the other hand, recent advances in non-equilibrium statistical physics have established that there is no a priori relationship between logical reversibility (whether the input of an operation can be uniquely reconstructed from its output) and thermodynamic reversibility (whether the physical process implementing it produces no entropy).
+Logical reversibility is a property of the computation itself, i.e. of the abstract mapping from inputs to outputs, whereas thermodynamic reversibility is a property of the physical process, i.e. the hardware, that implements it.
+The two can therefore differ: a logically reversible computation can be implemented by a thermodynamically irreversible process, and a logically irreversible computation by a thermodynamically reversible one.
+Whether implementing a computation with a logically reversible system actually saves energy therefore depends on the physical implementation; the benefits are not automatic.

-In 2016, researchers at the University of Perugia claimed to have demonstrated a violation of Landauer's principle, though their conclusions were disputed.